icon

 Organko 2

-The Organko 2 has an inner container, with holes at the base to ensure the liquid fertiliser can drain through, whilst keeping the solid, fermenting food waste all in one section.
+Available in black or cream, the Organko 2 range includes an inner container, with holes at the base to ensure the liquid fertiliser can drain through, whilst keeping the fermenting food waste in one section.
 To remove this inner container, simply press together the two black notches on the outer section of the bin, and lift.
-To empty your Bokashi compost, the whole bin needs lifting, assisted by the rubber seal around the base of the inner container to stop liquid and residue being trapped between the inner and outer layers.

 Bokashi Composting with EvenGreener

-Blackwall Bokashi Bin
+Blackwall Bokashi bin

 Bokashi Composting with EvenGreener